Annual canvass 2021/22

 Every year we update the electoral register to confirm who is eligible to vote.
 This is called the annual canvass.

-This year, the way we carry out the annual canvass is changing.
-All households in the city will still be contacted but the format of the correspondence and the date that it is sent may vary.
+Last year, the way we carry out the annual canvass changed.
+All households in the city are still contacted but the format of the correspondence and the date that it is sent may vary.
 Correspondence will begin to be sent from the end of July.
 The correspondence you receive will list the current electoral register details for your property.

 There will be 4 different types of correspondence sent out: